Student Action Teams

 Get involved and make a difference!

-The signature program of the partnership between Volunteers of America and the Major League Baseball Players Trust is the Action Teams.
-In Maine, four High Schools have Action Teams doing great work in their communities: Brunswick High School, Poland Regional High School, Thornton Academy (in Saco), and York High School.
-Action Teams are composed of 12 to 20 students who are designated as Team Captains.
+In Maine, four High Schools have Student Action Teams doing great work in their communities: Brunswick High School, Poland Regional High School, Thornton Academy (in Saco), and York High School.
+Student Action Teams are composed of 12 to 20 students who are designated as Team Captains.

-Improving the lives of others is the goal of Action Team students, working in coordination with their Action Team Coordinator (a teacher or administrator from their school) and Volunteers of America.
+The goal of Student Action Teams (SAT), working in coordination with their SAT Coordinator (a teacher or administrator from their school) and Volunteers of America.
 Some of their community outreach includes intergenerational gatherings.
 For eight years, Thornton Academy Action Teams have been providing companionship and activities to the elderly residents of Volunteers of America’s affordable senior housing program, the Paul Hazelton Houses in Saco.
-The Brunswick Action Team has spent many afternoons engaging the seniors at Volunteers of America’s Westrum House; activities include pumpkin painting, Wii bowling competition, and holiday parties.
+The Brunswick SAT has spent many afternoons engaging the seniors at Volunteers of America’s Westrum House; activities include pumpkin painting, Wii bowling competition, and holiday parties.

 For questions and details, call 207-373-1140 or send an email to email@example.com